Kakuho/MayuBot/README.md

   - Prints an error message when miscounted.
   - Can switch counting modes from standard, even and fibonnaci

+- Discord Interactions:
+  - Query longest counting streak
+  - Allow mods to switch the counting mode dynamically
+  - Allows users to display a list of callable functions, with their types required
+  - Help Message: gives a summary of the grammar of the language the bot understands
+  - About Message: a simple about me for the bot

 ## ToDo:

 - Infrastructure